ProfMPPDias/ProfMPPDias/README.md

 - 💬 Feel free to ask me about productivity and organization in the world of information

-- ⚡ Fun fact: Docker – making developers' lives easier since day one! </p>
+- ⚡ Fun fact: Artificial intelligence is a tool, not a destination. </p>

 <br/>